 Pair selling is a simple game of teaming up the high and low performers on your team.
 The pair with the highest contracts or sales wins.

 This game promotes camaraderie and mentorship.
-The low performer could learn a thing or two from the top performer, which will result in the overall performance of the team to go up.
+The low performer could learn a thing or two from the top performer, which will result in the team’s overall performance going up.

 8. Description jamboree

-In description jamboree, all participants will be asked to form a huge circle.
+In the description jamboree, all participants will be asked to form a vast circle.
 Pick a random object in the room, and everyone will pitch to the group on its notable and “sellable” features.